Expand All

 Rich Batch editing

-All the changes are committed to the server in a single transaction.
+Once the edits are finalized, all changes are committed to the server in a single transaction, ensuring data consistency and efficiency.

 CREATE TABLE Product (